barnjamin/captcha/README.md

 TODO
 ----

+- Allow specific group id to be passed and added to the transaction

 - Consider LastValid-FirstValid low enough that itll work for a human but a program will have trouble guessing all the results

 - Salt with last round hash && pass the one used to FE?